BIT-TYJ/SLOOP/README.md

 > src/data/icp_data : save the result file after pose refining.

 ## Dataset
-We provide the semantic kitti 07 dataset here:   [semantic_kitti-07](https://drive.google.com/file/d/1iXjwXXzNzO5IFKGdadpnsSkPiuydwwUF/view?usp=sharing).
+We provide the semantic kitti 07 dataset here:   [semantic_kitti-07](https://drive.google.com/file/d/1zButcIrTNcFt3o9EYi8n7qERFDAKtZev/view?usp=sharing).
 Please uzip and save it in 'your dataset path'.

-change the 'dataset_path' in <config/sk_preprocess.yaml> to 'your dataset path'.
+Changing the `dataset_path` in `config/sk_preprocess.yaml` to your dataset path is needed.

 ## Run
 The first time you run, you need to install some libraries: